What’s the big deal with placentas, anyway?

 - Create a salve.
 This is an olive oil and beeswax based balm that uses your own stem cells to create a soothing rub.
 Can be used on a healing perineum or Cesarean section scar – I don’t add essential oils and it is suitable for sensitive skin.

-Fee for encapsulation is $275.
-Truffles are $300.
-Tinctures or salves are an additional $15.
+Fee for encapsulation is $300.
+Tinctures or salves are an additional $25.
 Any combination that appeals can be prepared for you.
-Please contact me at email@example.com for more information.
-Birth doula clients get a $25 discount for placenta encapsulation.
+Please contact me at firstname.lastname@example.org for more information.

 I have been providing placenta encapsulation for Boston-area families for four years.
 I am blood borne pathogens trained and am happy to answer any questions you have about the process.
-If I ever need backup for placenta clients, Maria at That Darn Doula or Sierra at All Bodies Birth is my go-to.
+If I ever need backup for placenta clients, Maria at That Darn Doula or Sierra at All Bodies Birth are my go-tos.